KochMaximilian/Ludic-Lexicon/docs/index.md

 Your insights are welcome as this knowledge base evolves.
 Have a game you'd like to see analyzed?
 Let me know!

 !!! quote "Game Design Philosophy"
     "That's what games are, in the end.
-Teachers.
-Fun is just another word for learning." — Raph Koster
+Teachers. — Raph Koster